Top

-For queries that touch large quantities of RDF data and have many selection confitions use of hash join is often desirable.
-For short lookup queries hash join is usually not desirable.
+For queries that touch large quantities of RDF data and have many selection conditions, use of HASH JOIN is often desirable.
+For short lookup queries, HASH JOIN is usually not desirable.

-Depending on the version, the query optimizer may of may not do hash joins with RDF.
+Depending on the version, the query optimizer may or may not do HASH JOINs with RDF.
 This is controlled by the hash_join_enable flag.

 sys_stat ('hash_join_enable');

-• 2 -- means that these can also be used wih RDF
+• 2 - means that these can also be used with RDF

 The flag is set in the ini file in the [Flags] section: